Samuel Curtis Johnson Jr.: The Nature Conservancy

-Philanthropist
+Philanthropy

 In addition to his environmental work, Johnson greatly contributed to education, better health, and greater opportunities for the people of his community and around the world.
 Although his financial contributions were considerable—his corporate donations were around 5% annually—Johnson preferred to become personally involved with many philanthropic organizations.

 Said Johnson in 1988, "For voluntarism to take hold as part of a company's culture, there must be a key executive who sets the example by personal involvement....
 I spend a good twenty to thirty percent of my time, or about two days of every seven, on what I call 'not-for-profit' activities....
 Raising money is only one part of voluntarism; indeed it is not the most important.
 A more important part is the devotion of time by the people who actually service the organizations and spend a good portion of their free time working at no pay."